gaylem/weather-app/README.md

 ## Extra Features

-- [ ] Other thoughtful user features or design decisions
+- [x] Other thoughtful user features or design decisions **=> I tried to make the site as responsive as possible in the time allotted**
 - [ ] Features involving data analysis techniques
 - [ ] Features involving AI